 8. Pyrénées National Park, France

-Located along the border between France and Spain, Pyrénées National Park offers scenic landscape with beautiful mountains surrounding the area.
+Located along the border between France and Spain, Pyrénées National Park offers a scenic landscape with beautiful mountains surrounding the area.
 You’ll also find tons of outdoor activities such as hiking, skiing (in winter), and mountain climbing.
 Not only you’ll be greeted by the rich nature but also you’ll possibly have the opportunity to encounter unique animals that are residing in the mountainous area.

 9. Krka National Park, Croatia

-Situated along the river with the same name, Krka River, and located in Dalmatia on the South side of Croatia, Krka National Park is known for its beautiful cascades and eternal nature.
-Just like Plitvice Lakes National Park, Krka also encompasses the same pristine lakes that are so mystical on hindsight.
+Situated along the river with the same name, Krka River, and located in Dalmatia on the Southside of Croatia, Krka National Park is known for its beautiful cascades and eternal nature.
+Just like Plitvice Lakes National Park, Krka also encompasses the same pristine lakes that are so mystical in hindsight.
 What’s fascinating about Krka National Park are the monasteries that are built by the monks which were attracted the by area’s remoteness and silence.

 10. Peneda-Gerês National Park, Portugal

-A highly protected site, Peneda-Gerês National Park has been attracting visitors from around the world because of its natural beauty that is unique and as well, not to mention, its rich history.
+A highly protected site, Peneda-Gerês National Park has been attracting visitors from around the world because of its unique natural beauty and as well, not to mention, its rich history.
 Peneda-Gerês National Park offers far more than its inviting mountains covered in wildflowers and gorgeous waterfalls, but the area was once the home of our ancestors.
-Archeologists found artifacts that were left behind and was proven to date back from the Bronze Age when our early ancestors were migrating.
+Archeologists found artifacts that were left behind and were proven to date back from the Bronze Age when our early ancestors were migrating.